Kim Jong Il: Personality

 Like his father, Kim had a fear of flying and always travelled by private armored train for state visits to Russia and China.
 The BBC reported that Konstantin Pulikovsky, a Russian emissary who travelled with Kim across Russia by train, told reporters that Kim had live lobsters air-lifted to the train every day and ate them with silver chopsticks.

 Kim was said to be a huge film fan, owning a collection of more than 20,000 video tapes and DVDs.
-His reported favourite movie franchises included James Bond, Friday the 13th, Rambo, Godzilla, Otoko wa Tsurai yo and Hong Kong action cinema, with Sean Connery and Elizabeth Taylor his favourite male and female actors.
+His reported favourite movie franchises included Friday the 13th, Godzilla, Hong Kong action cinema, Indiana Jones, James Bond, Otoko wa Tsurai yo, and Rambo, with Sean Connery and Elizabeth Taylor his favourite male and female actors.
 Kim was also said to have been a fan of Ealing comedies, inspired by their emphasis on team spirit and a mobilised proletariat.
+Kim oversaw the production of The Flower Girl, a film which also became immensely popular in China.
 He authored On the Art of the Cinema.
 In 1978, on Kim's orders South Korean film director Shin Sang-ok and his actress wife Choi Eun-hee were kidnapped in order to build a North Korean film industry.
+He supervised all of their films from thereupon until Shin and Choi escaped North Korean control in 1986.
+The last of these movies was the 1985 Godzilla-inspired epic Pulgasari, which Kim considered a masterpiece.
 In 2006, he was involved in the production of the Juche-based movie The Schoolgirl's Diary, which depicted the life of a young girl whose parents are scientists, with a KCNA news report stating that Kim "improved its script and guided its production".

 Although Kim enjoyed many foreign forms of entertainment, according to former bodyguard Lee Young Kuk, he refused to consume any food or drink not produced in North Korea, with the exception of wine from France.
 His former chef Kenji Fujimoto, however, has stated that Kim sometimes sent him around the world to purchase a variety of foreign delicacies.